srdjan/ts-lib-functional-template/README.md

-Simple starter project for functional typescript cli apps or libraries with NodeJS
+# Simple NodeSJ starter project for functional TypeScript

+## For cli apps or libraries